Will All Or Most Of My Compensation Or Damages End Up Going To Pay Legal Costs?

-Being Brisbane and Gold Coast Personal Injury Lawyers, we hear this question a lot from Queenslanders when bringing an injury claim on a No Win No Fee basis.
+Being Brisbane and Gold Coast based Personal Injury Lawyers, (we also service VIC & NSW) we hear this question a lot when bringing an injury claim on a no win no fee basis.
 After all, who would want to go through the claim process, only to give all or most of your compensation to your lawyers for legal costs?

 Frequently Asked Questions About Legal Costs And Compensation You May Receive

 In Queensland there is legislation which prohibits your legal representatives from taking all or most of your compensation for legal costs, in personal injury claims run on a No Win No Fee basis.

 Legislation has been put into place in Queensland so that you will always receive a fair amount of your damages, even if your legal fees far outweigh the compensation or damages you have received at the end of your claim.